Skip Navigation

 The Centers for Disease Control recommends contacting your doctor or healthcare provider if the redness or tenderness at the injection site gets worse after 24 hours or if the side effects are worrying or don’t appear to subside after a few days.

-A 3rd vaccination dose for immunocompromised patients
+Additional doses for immunocompromised patients

+For specific guidance, contact your care provider.
 To learn more about vaccine recommendations for moderately to severely immunocompromised people, see CDC guidelines.

 Do not schedule a vaccination if you currently have COVID-19, have symptoms of COVID-19 or are in quarantine or isolation.
 Wait until you are free of symptoms and no longer in quarantine.
 If you have severe or long-lasting symptoms, contact your primary care provider for guidance.